web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/browser-compatibility.md

 ## Polyfill mode

-Builder compiles JavaScript code through Babel or SWC, and injects polyfill libraries like [core-js](https://github.com/zloirock/core-js), [@babel/runtime](https://www.npmjs.com/package/@babel/runtime) and [@swc/helpers](https://www.npmjs.com/package/@swc/helpers).
+Rsbuild compiles JavaScript code through Babel or SWC, and injects polyfill libraries like [core-js](https://github.com/zloirock/core-js), [@babel/runtime](https://www.npmjs.com/package/@babel/runtime) and [@swc/helpers](https://www.npmjs.com/package/@swc/helpers).

 In different usage scenarios, you may need different polyfill solutions.
-Builder provides [output.polyfill](/en/api/config-output.html#outputpolyfill) config to switch between different polyfill modes.
+Rsbuild provides [output.polyfill](/en/api/config-output.html#outputpolyfill) config to switch between different polyfill modes.

 ### entry mode

 entry is the default mode and does not need to be set manually.

-When using the entry mode, Builder will analyze which `core-js` methods need to be injected according to the browserslist set by the current project, and inject them to the entry file of each page.
+When using the entry mode, Rsbuild will analyze which `core-js` methods need to be injected according to the browserslist set by the current project, and inject them to the entry file of each page.
 The polyfill injected in this way is more comprehensive, and there is no need to worry about the project source code and third-party dependencies polyfill issues.
 However, because some unused polyfill codes are included, the bundle size may increase.

 The config of entry mode is: